 Early in the movie Kelly gives Chuck a pocket watch for Christmas.
 She explains her grandfather used the watch on the Southern Pacific (Railroad).
 This is a foreshadow to Chuck's later dilemma where he is stranded in the South Pacific.

 The moment before Chuck removes his tooth in the cave, he tells Wilson his dentist in Memphis is called "Dr. James Spalding".
-In the German version anyway, the German voice of Noland says "Dr. James Volley", maybe because only a few in Germany are familiar with the American label "Spalding".
+In the German dub, the name is changed to "Dr. James Volley" because few Germans are familiar with the American label "Spalding".
 In the Hungarian version the dentist is called "Dr. James Speedo".

 When Chuck is aboard the doomed Fed-Ex flight, he has his shoes off and loses them in the crash.
 Much later in the movie when Chuck is on a plane returning to his homeland he is shown wearing shoes, one of the first signs of his lifestyle transformation.

 As Chuck's "welcome home party" is ending a coworker states that he has to "brief Chuck about his upcoming meetings".
 The actor that plays this coworker is Geoffrey Blake, the same actor that plays Jenny's boyfriend at the "Black Panther party" in Robert Zemeckis and Tom Hanks' Forrest Gump (1994).